canonn-science/EDMC-Canonn/README.md

 This captures NHSS information from the FSS scanner and USS Drops.
 Only logs one instance of each threat level per system

 ## Codex
 This records the codex entries and a bit of extra info about body and lat lon.
-The codex entries are routed to teh appropriate CAPI report. eg fgreports btreports etc.
+The codex entries are routed to the appropriate CAPI report. eg fgreports btreports etc.

 ## Thargoid Kills
 This records Thargoids kils.
 What else did you expect herds of wilderbeast running through the serengeti?